TianZonglin/ImageFinder/README.md

 # ImageFinder

 A server that could help you to find more interesting image repositories.
-Also, it's an easy way to have a gallery of your image repository.
+Also, it could be an easy way to make a gallery for your image repository.

 Support look images hosted in `Github.com` and `Gitee.com`.